h12w/gspec/DESIGN.md

 * A natual short test description rather than a function name
 * Setup/teardown code can be nested to form multiple levels of test group
+* The tests form a readable and runnable spec

-GSpec will try to follow this way, though it is not obvious on how to implement concurrency at this stage.
+GSpec should try to follow this way, though it is not obvious on how to implement concurrency at this stage (RSpec does not support concurrency itself).

 ###Nested Test Group
 Most of the test cases do not share a test context, but when they do, the